alexvasilikop/fasta2tree/README.md

 # fasta2tree
-A simple computational workflow for inferring phylogentic trees from a set of unaligned fasta files
+A simple computational workflow for inferring phylogenetic trees from a set of unaligned fasta files